-Yale has four $25,000 entrepreneurship prizes that share a single application.
-These prizes are designed to generate world-changing ideas from Yale students around health, education, environment, equality, sustainability and technology.
+Yale has five $25,000 entrepreneurship prizes that share a single application.* These prizes are designed to generate world-changing ideas from Yale students around health, education, environment, equality, sustainability and technology.

 Thorne Prize for Social Innovation in Health or Education: This $25,000 cash prize is awarded by InnovateHealth Yale to the best student-led venture focused on social innovation in health or education.

-Sabin Sustainable Venture Prize: The Sabin Prize, managed by the Yale Center for Business and the Environment, awards cash prizes totaling $25,000 to students and/or faculty with the best ideas for products, services, projects, or programs that advance a more sustainable way of life.
+Sabin Sustainable Venture Prize: The Sabin Prize, managed by the Yale Center for Business and the Environment, awards a $25,000 cash prize to students and/or faculty with the best ideas for products, services, projects, or programs that advance a more sustainable way of life.

-Aetna Foundation Prize for Health Equity Innovation: The Aetna Foundation Prize for Health Equity Innovation is a $25,000 cash prize awarded by InnovateHealth Yale with the support of the Aetna Foundation to the best student-led venture focused on developing a technology solution to address a health disparity challenge.
+Aetna Foundation Prize for Health Equity Innovation: This $25,000 cash prize is awarded by InnovateHealth Yale with the support of the Aetna Foundation to the best student-led venture focused a technology solution to address a health disparity challenge.

-Finalists for all four prizes will pitch before panels of expert judges at Startup Yale, a major entrepreneurship event held April 21 at Yale School of Management.
-Winners of three prizes–the Thorne, Sabin and Miller Prize–all receive automatic acceptance into the YEI Fellowship, an 8-week summer bootcamp for accelerating ventures at the Yale Entrepreneurial Institute that includes $15,000, mentorship, pitching oppotunities, education and breakfast & lunch.
+Finalists for all five prizes will pitch before panels of expert judges at Startup Yale, a major entrepreneurship event held April 16-20, 2018 at the Yale School of Management and other locations on campus.
+Winners of all fives prizes all receive automatic acceptance into the Tsai Center for Innovative Thinking at Yale Summer Fellowship, a 2-month summer bootcamp for accelerating ventures that includes $15,000 in funding, mentorship, pitching opportunities, training, and community-building events.